 The application will open up again in early June 2019, says the admission director, Losee.
 Meanwhile, he encourages applicants to download the Application Guide to learn more about the requirements.
 So if you are planning to start your MBA journey at HBS in Fall 2020, you may want to start brainstorming ideas for this open-ended Harvard essay prompt NOW.

 Let’s take a closer look at the essay prompt.
 The HBS essay that applicants need to submit this year is:

 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program? (no word limit)

-This open-ended question needs to be tackled very strategically, and it requires significant amount of introspection.
+This open-ended question needs to be tackled very strategically, and it requires a significant amount of introspection.
 Since the essay prompts says, ‘what more would you like us to know’, you should make sure that you don’t simply repeat what you have already discussed in other application materials.
 Before brainstorming ideas/ stories for this essay, make sure to go through other application materials (résumé, application form, and LORs) and discuss with your recommenders what examples they will be discussing in their letters so you can avoid overlapping of materials in your essay.
 However, you may still discuss at length the achievements you have already touched upon in your résumé.